indico/indico/doc/guides/UserGuide/Protection.rst

 *Session*, *Session* from *Event*, *Event* from *Sub-category* and *Sub-category* from *Category.*
 The next picture shows an example of this inheritance system.
-"Category A" is PRIVATE and because of this, "Conference 1" becomes PRIVATE too.
+"Category A" is RESTRICTED and because of this, "Conference 1" becomes RESTRICTED too.
 As User 1 and User 2 are in the access list for "Category A" they can also access "Conference 1".
 The rest of Indico users cannot access "Category A" and "Conference 1".